gheorghina/gheorghina.github.io/_posts/2022-02-07-notes-on-youtube-architecture-from-2012.markdown

 #### Tech Stack Notes

 The complete stack references can be found [here](http://highscalability.com/youtube-architecture) and [here](http://highscalability.com/blog/2012/3/26/7-years-of-youtube-scalability-lessons-in-30-minutes.html).
 I will move away from duplicating the information.

-I will mainly cherry pick in the next sessions a few aspects I found interesting to recall.
+In this page I will mainly cherry pick in the next sessions a few aspects I found interesting to recall.

 1. they used psyco, a dynamic python C compiler